“It’s not about making it perfect, it’s about taking action, getting a result, and adjusting accordingly.” – Mel Robbins

 It’s hard to believe that it was two years ago I decided to go self employed and set up Better Organised.
 Here are a few of the stand out moments from the last twelve months.

 Working with clients on a range of projects, from decluttering playrooms and paperwork to project managing the clearance of a house after a bereavement, has been a privilege.
 I love helping people on a practical and emotional level, often at a point when they are feeling overwhelmed and simply can’t face undertaking a project on their own.
 Organisers say it’s never about the stuff, it’s about the person.
 The last year has certainly demonstrated that to me in so many ways.

-The PA side of the business has also evolved and I have continued to support business owners in the administrative and organisational aspects of their roles.
+The coaching side of the business has also evolved and I have continued to support business owners in the administrative and organisational aspects of their roles.
 I’ve had the opportunity to work with clients across a broad range of sectors to help them achieve better balance and productivity, so that they can focus on the things that are most important to them.
-From organising years’ worth of paperwork to updating CRM systems and securing places to showcase products at high-profile events, there has never been a dull moment and always plenty of development and learning along the way.
+There has never been a dull moment and always plenty of development and learning along the way.

 The professional organising industry is experiencing a period of rapid growth, partly due to it being highlighted as a profession in the Netflix show, Tidying Up with Marie Kondo.
 It is very exciting to be part of a community of committed individuals who are so passionate about helping people to simplify their space, manage their time and replace chaos with calm.